-Some will be faster network (e.g. Dribbble, MaterialUp ) with a short span of time for each post.
-Those networks are more about the first impression, while other slower networks like (e.g. Behance) will ask you to come up with some more interactive ideas, but your post will be live for longer than other faster networks. (e.g. Dribbble and MaterialUp).
+Some will be the faster network with a shorter span of time for each post for E.g., e.g. Dribbble, and MaterialUp.
+These networks are more about the first impression, while other slower networks like (e.g. Behance) will ask you to come up with some more creative ideas, but your post will be live longer than other faster networks. (e.g. Dribbble and MaterialUp).
 Use multiple networks to promote your work and check which one is performing better in all aspects.
 I am using Facebook and Twitter to promote and enhance followers for what I post on Dribbble and Behance.

 Way of Presentation

-The way you articulate an idea and speech determines the way it will be perceived.
+The way you present your idea is important because the reader will perceive it accordingly.
 Even excellent ideas also get overwhelmed due to poor presentation.
 Peoples won’t try to figure out on their own intent, the reason for your post.
 Working on the presentation of your work is the KEY.
 And yes it takes time but also makes a huge difference once it is done effectively.

 Don’t be afraid of sharing ideas

-People will judge your work, you will make mistakes and sometimes your work will be criticized too.
+People are going to judge your work and mistakes and sometimes your work will be criticized too.
 But it should be okay, you will learn from that and get better with each new post, to the point where looking at your past work will make you uncomfortable.
 If you are afraid that your idea is going to be stolen by the people.
 Stop and fill the patent.

-Bringing up something innovative is the best way to stay ahead in the competition.
+The best way to stand unique among your competitor is bringing up something innovative.
 What is a better compliment than your work is appreciated?
 Most of the networks are really sensitive because peoples are using their ideas and making similar to the others.